coryhouse/a11y/README.md

 - [Quick Nav](https://support.apple.com/guide/voiceover/with-quick-nav-vo27943/mac): Hold both arrow keys to toggle. (allows navigating via arrows).
 Press up down to change sections, left right to nav within a section.
 Note that tables read out the headers as you navigate the content.
 To Nav between table cells: Ctrl+Alt+arrow.
 - TIP: Voiceover works best in Safari.
 Avoid using Voiceover on a browser with many tabs/windows open.
 Doing so will cause it to take a long time to initialize.
 So if you have many tabs open in Chrome for instance, use Firefox or Safari.
 - [More tips / keyboard shortcuts](https://dequeuniversity.com/screenreaders/voiceover-keyboard-shortcuts)

+## iPhone VoiceOver Cheatsheet
+- Use two finger rotation to engage the rotor
+- Drag one finger around the screen to explore via touch
+- Swipe left and right with one finger to move the cursor one element at a time
+- Double tap with one finger to activate the current element
+- 2 finger tap to pause VoiceOver speaking